gabrielication/RIOT/examples/coap_dtls12_wolfssl/README.md

           inet6 group: ff02::1:fff7:b23d
 ```

-Copy the `inet6 addr` for later.
-Then type:
+Copy the `inet6 addr` for later (if are using the nrf as server, make sure to grab the `wired` iface address).
+Then you can start the server by choosing the ciphersuite and key exchange that you want to use.
+For example:

-    > dtlss
+    > dtlss PSK-AES128-CCM

+Which will start the TLS server on the background.
 Keep the terminal of the server open.

 You have to start the client now.
-Type in another terminal:

-    make term

-And then type `dtlsc` followed by the previous address you copied from the server, like:
+Type `dtlsc` followed by the previous server address you copied from the server and the ciphersuite like:

-    > dtlsc fe80::ac4a:f4ff:fef7:b23d
+    > dtlsc fe80::ac4a:f4ff:fef7:b23d PSK-AES128-CCM

-It will start printing all the bytes sent and received.
+If you are using the nrf as a client you have to specify also the interface (in this case the wired one is set to '7'), like:

+    > dtlsc fe80::ac4a:f4ff:fef7:b23d%7 PSK-AES128-CCM

-In the end they should both print a configuration message from both client and server and exit from the DTLS session.
+In the end they should both print a test message from both client and server and exit from the TLS session.

+## Heap Measurement:

+You can also log max heap usage.
+Just uncomment this line on the Makefile of the example:

+    #USEMODULE += wolfssl_xuser

+At the end of the session the console will output also the maximum heap usage in both client and server.

 ## Known Bugs:

 - CoAP can hang up sometimes.
 Currently working on a retransmission mechanism.
-- Ethos can work only as a Server right now.

 ## Want to know more?